Marozia

+Pope John XIII was her nephew, the offspring of her younger sister Theodora.
+From this description, the term "pornocracy" has become associated with the effective rule in Rome of Theodora and her daughter Marozia through male surrogates.

 Early life

 Marozia was born about 890.
 She was the daughter of the Roman consul Theophylact, Count of Tusculum, and of Theodora, the real power in Rome, whom bishop Liutprand of Cremona characterized as a "shameless whore... [who] exercised power on the Roman citizenry like a man."

 At the age of fifteen, Marozia became the mistress of Theophylact's cousin Pope Sergius III, whom she knew when he was bishop of Portus.
 The two had a son, John (the later Pope John XI).
 That, at least, is the story found in two contemporary sources, the Liber Pontificalis and the Antapodosis sive Res per Europam gestae (958–62), by Liutprand of Cremona (c.
 920–72).
 But a third contemporary source, the annalist Flodoard (c.
 894–966), says John XI was brother of Alberic II, the latter being the offspring of Marozia and her husband Alberic I. Hence John too may have been the son of Marozia and Alberic I.

 Marozia married Alberic I, duke of Spoleto, in 909, and their son Alberic II was born in 911 or 912.
 By the time Alberic I was killed at Orte in 924, the Roman landowners had won complete victory over the traditional bureaucracy represented by the papal curia.
-Rome was virtually under secular control, the historic nadir of the papacy.
+Rome was virtually under secular control, referred to as the historic nadir of the papacy by historian Will Durant.